-Because of our unique approach, Niu Health for a New You! at Niu Health Chiropractic is a referral-based practice focused on your true healing needs.
-If you've benefited from Dr. Chris' healing hands, share this e-newsletter with your friends and family and spread the love!
+Because of our unique approach, Niu Health for a New You! is a referral-based practice focused on your true healing needs.
+If you've benefited from Dr. Chris' intuitive approach, share this e-newsletter with your friends and family and spread the love!

 VAGAL TONE: AT THE INTERSECTION OF CHIROPRACTIC, NUTRITION, EMOTIONS